usegalaxy-eu/website/_posts/2019-06-10-tiaas-feedback.md

 ---

-In the spring semester, the MOLECULAR BIOLOGY, a three-year PhD programme by the [Faculty of Biology in Belgrade](http://bg.ac.rs/en/members/faculties/FB.php) offered an elective course Genomics.
+In the spring semester, the Molecular Biology, a three-year PhD programme by the [Faculty of Biology in Belgrade](http://bg.ac.rs/en/members/faculties/FB.php) offered an elective course Genomics.
 This year 7 students attended this course.